dylanyng/todo-list/README.md

 # Objectives

-- It's a beginner level app created to gain a better understanding of the MVC architecture
+- A beginner level app created to gain a better understanding of the MVC architecture

 ---